moonbeamzebra/RESTaPI/readme.md

 #GET THE MAVEN PROJECT
 Get the complete Maven project at: https://github.com/moonbeamzebra/RESTaPI
-Clicking 'Download ZIP' button and unzip it
+Clicking 'Download ZIP' button and unzip it.
-Or
+OR
-Simply with 'git':
+Simply with 'git'.
 git clone https://github.com/moonbeamzebra/RESTaPI.git